 Coventry is a medium-sized town located in the state of Rhode Island.
 With a population of 34,996 people and seven constituent neighborhoods, Coventry is the seventh largest community in Rhode Island.

-Coventry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Coventry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Coventry are a mix of both white- and blue-collar jobs.
 Overall, Coventry is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coventry who work in office and administrative support (15.67%), sales jobs (9.58%), and management occupations (8.54%).
+There are especially a lot of people living in Coventry who work in office and administrative support (15.61%), sales jobs (8.97%), and management occupations (8.31%).

-The overall education level of Coventry is somewhat higher than in the average US city of 21.84%: 25.75% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Coventry who are college-educated is somewhat higher than the average US community of 21.84%: 26.32% of adults in Coventry have at least a bachelor's degree.

 The people who call Coventry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Coventry residents report their race to be White, followed by Asian.
+The greatest number of Coventry residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Coventry include Italian, French , English, and Portuguese.

 The most common language spoken in Coventry is English.
 Other important languages spoken here include Portuguese and French.